 Planned Activities Loaves and Fishes serves the hungry of Contra Costa County.
 Its meals are free to anyone who is hungry.
 The need is nutritious food and the issue is there are people who cannot afford to purchase it.
 By providing a free meal, Loaves and Fishes are fulfilling both areas of need and issue.
 Loaves and Fishes prides itself by providing a well-balanced meal, low in salt with a daily emphasis on a fresh green salad, a seasonal fresh fruit salad and entrée.
 In the last year Loaves and Fishes has worked very hard to expand its mission with the goal to do more for its clients.
 Providing food is very important, but Loaves and Fishes wanted to do more and has changed its mission to "The mission of Loaves and Fishes of Contra Costa is to provide community-based food programs and partner services that focus on basic needs."
 Loaves and Fishes nourish lives by partnering with other nonprofits in the community to provide basic safety net services at its dining rooms in a cost-effective manner.
-13 Project Name 2018-2019 Contra Costa County Health Services CORE program Target Area City of Pittsburg Goals Supported H-1 - Permanent Housing for Homeless Needs Addressed Homeless Prevention Funding CDBG: \$15,479 Description The Coordinated Outreach Referral and Engagement (CORE) Outreach Program specifically benefits chronically homeless individuals, transitional age youth (ages 18-24 years old), and families living on the streets.
-Target Date 6/30/2019
+12 Project Name 2019-2020 Contra Costa County Health Services CORE program Target Area City of Pittsburg Goals Supported H-1 - Shelter for Homeless Population Needs Addressed Homeless Prevention Funding CDBG: \$13,184 Description The Coordinated Outreach Referral and Engagement (CORE) Outreach Program specifically benefits chronically homeless individuals, transitional age youth (ages 18-24 years old), and families living on the streets.
+Target Date 6/30/2020 6/30/2020

-Estimate the number and type of families that will benefit from the proposed activities Estimated to help approximately 80 unsheltered individuals in Pittsburg.
-Performance Measures: Objective - Creating a Suitable Living Environment Outcome - Availability/Accessibility HUD Performance Measure Type - Provide New or Continuing Access to a Service HUD Matrix Code - 05 - Public Services HUD National Objective - LMC HUD Accomplishment Type - Persons (General) Location Description Outreach will be conducted to unsheltered individuals across encampment locations, and other locations known where individuals are sleeping outside, or otherwise not meant for human habitation in the city.
+Estimate the number Estimated to help approximately 80 unsheltered individuals in Pittsburg. and type of families Performance Measures: that will benefit from Objective - Creating a Suitable Living Environment the proposed Outcome - Availability/Accessibility activities HUD Performance Measure Type - Provide New or Continuing Access to a Service HUD Matrix Code - 03T Operating Costs of Homeless/AIDS Patients Programs HUD National Objective - LMC HUD Accomplishment Type - Persons (General) Location Description Outreach will be conducted to unsheltered individuals across encampment locations, and other locations known where individuals are sleeping outside, or otherwise not meant for human habitation in the city.
 Planned Activities Outreach will be conducted to unsheltered individuals.
 CORE Outreach Program aims to provide day and evening outreach in small multidisciplinary teams that will work collaboratively to engage and stabilize homeless individuals living outside and deliver health and basic need services and aid in obtaining interim and permanent housing.
 Through building trust with individuals and families that are not being served or are underserved by existing community services and delivery systems, CORE Outreach Program intends to engage with individuals, conduct initial housing and services assessments, provide connections to Healthcare for the Homeless and County Mental Health to establish care for chronic physical and mental health conditions, provide Medi-Cal and other benefits access, and service linkages to CARE centers to support interim and permanent housing goals and other needs as necessary.
-14 Project Name 2018-2019 Court Appointed Special Advocates (CASA) Target Area City of Pittsburg Goals Supported CD-3 Youth Needs Addressed Non-Housing Community Development
+13 Project Name 2019-2020 Court Appointed Special Advocates (CASA) Target Area City of Pittsburg Goals Supported CD-3 Youth Needs Addressed Non-Housing Community Development